jasminej90/dand5-identity-fraud-from-enron-email/README.md

 # Identity Fraud From Enron Email

+## Understanding the Dataset and Question

+The purpose of this project is to use machine learning tools to identify Enron employees (Persons of Interest -POI) who have committed fraud based on the public Enron financial and email dataset.
+Enron is an energy trading company that had the largest case of corporate fraud in US history.
+POIs are one of 3: indicted, settled without admitting guilt, or testified in exchange of immunity.

 > 1. Summarize for us the goal of this project and how machine learning is useful in trying to accomplish it.
 As part of your answer, give some background on the dataset and how it can be used to answer the project question.
 Were there any outliers in the data when you got it, and how did you handle those?  [relevant rubric items: “data exploration”, “outlier investigation”]

-The purpose of this project is to use machine learning tools to identify Enron employees (Persons of Interest -POI) who have committed fraud based on the public Enron financial and email dataset.
-Enron is an energy trading company that had the largest case of corporate fraud in US history.
-POIs are one of 3: indicted, settled without admitting guilt, or testified in exchange of immunity.
+⋅⋅*

-#### Dataset Background
+  ### Dataset Background

 The dataset contains about 146 users (18 of them are considered POIs, while 128 are non-POIs) mostly real emails exchanged by senior management of Enron.
 We can use machine learning on this dataset to answer questions like "can we identify patterns in the emails?", using regression we will be able to understand the relationship between the people's salary and their bonuses for example, and using clustering we can identify who was a member of the board of directors, and who is just an employee.